donders-research-data-management/rdm-wiki/rdm-wiki/en/faq/dac.md

 ## Which data should I upload to a DAC?

 In principle all raw data plus a description that would allow a colleague of you to make sense of the data.
-Of course this triggers the question *"What is raw data?"*.
-This is not always clear, but some examples might help:
+Of course this triggers the question *"What is data, and when is it raw?"*.

+For the purpose of this repository, we define data as all information that is (1) generated as a part of the research process and (2) on which a scientific report is/will be based.
+This definition does not only include empirical data, but also simulated data, computer scripts for analysis and simulations, stimuli presented in experiments and the computer scripts for presenting them, etc.

+By _raw_, we mean _without any manipulations that limit future analyses of these data_.
+In other words, _raw data_ are _original data_.

+Some examples may also help:

 ### behavioural experiments
+  * stimulus files
+  * computer scripts for presenting the stimuli (to be run by Presentation of PsychoPy)
-  * presentation log files
+  * experiment log files

 ### anatomical MRI experiments
   * dicom files